Rules Overview: Having a Good Time

 A "bad apple" is a player who is involved in creating or participating in constant issues at the bar during WTP events.
 These few players can be detrimental to the continuation of the Poker promotion at our venues.

 It is imperative that TD's and Players both let us know when unresolved issues are happening at their venue.
 When we're not informed, these issues can lead to a bar quitting the promotion.

-For the betterment of the overall league experience and our business as a whole, those who are repeatedly being problems at our events will be subject to warnings or suspensions from our league moving forward.
+For the betterment of the overall league experience and our business as a whole, those who are repeatedly being problems at our events will be subject to suspensions from our league moving forward.

 As long as everyone treats each other with mutual respect and follows the tenets of the Best Customer program, there won't be any issues!